Anghe-Mark-intelligence/heang.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [NVIDIA Earth-2](https://www.nvidia.cn/high-performance-computing/earth-2/)
-- NVIDIA Earth-2 combines the powerful capabilities of AI, GPU acceleration, physics simulation, and computer graphics to develop applications that can simulate and visualize weather and climate predictions globally with unprecedented accuracy and speed.
+- In NVIDIA Earth-2 we combines the powerful capabilities of AI, GPU acceleration, physics simulation, and computer graphics to develop applications that can simulate and visualize weather and climate predictions globally with unprecedented accuracy and speed.
 </div>
 </div>